OSUKED/Wind-Farms/.ipynb_checkpoints/architecture-checkpoint.md

 We'll use Whitelee wind farm as an example, the endpoint url would be structured something like https://osuked.github.io/Wind-Farms/sites/10252.json (N.b. currently a simpler data structure will be returned if you visit this link).

+Note that some id fields change even within the same organisation.
+Additionally, aspects such as the relationships between objects will require a standardised ontology.

 ```json
 {
 	"attributes": {